memfault/interrupt/_posts/2019-09-17-continuous-integration-for-firmware.md

 **Workflow** is a collection of jobs executed either sequentially or in parallel based on more complex logic.

-You can read more about Steps, Jobs, and Workflows in [CircleCI’s documentation[^3]
+You can read more about Steps, Jobs, and Workflows in CircleCI’s documentation[^3]

-For our hello world example, we set have a single job, with the following steps:
+For our hello world example, we will have a single job, with the following steps:
 1. Check out the code repository
 2. Print “Hello, world”
 3. Print the current date and time